windKusanagi/BEEP/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is an ionic online chat app, using Google firebase service including authentication, database, message pushing, etc.

 ## How to use this template